 Other related sections of the PMKI:

-This type of chart would appear to have been in use in the manufacturing plant's Gantt helped: “Many shops have a very nice schedule system; they plan their work beautifully—at least, it looks very pretty on paper; but they have no means of finding out whether those schedules are lived up to or not.”
+Simple bar charts appear to have been in use in manufacturing plant's before Gantt was called in to help improve manufacturing control and productivity: “Many shops have a very nice schedule system; they plan their work beautifully—at least, it looks very pretty on paper; but they have no means of finding out whether those schedules are lived up to or not.”
 Gantt’s focus was on increased production, through the use of effective measurement and planning.
 The charts he used (there were many different types) were only a means to an end: “The man who undertakes to introduce scientific management and pins his faith to rules, and the use of forms and blanks, without thoroughly comprehending the principles upon which it is based, will fail.
 Forms and blanks are simply the means to an end.
 If the end is not kept clearly in mind, the use of these forms and blanks is apt to be detrimental rather than beneficial.”

 The starting point of Gantt’s work was the ideas of scientific management introduced by Frederic Taylor.
 The best way to understand a complex task is to break it down into its component parts, scientifically study and optimize each part, and then synthesize the optimum way to complete the work from the optimized parts.
 What made Gantt’s work uniquely valuable was the way this information was used to motivate workers.
 His method involved scientific investigation and careful standardization of the work into tasks.
 Once a task had been set, individual instruction was provided to each worker, and once they had learned to perform the task in the set time and to the required quality, a bonus was paid in addition to their daily wage.
 Gantt recognized incentives are a far more powerful motivator then penalties.
 He described his approach as a system of education for the workforce, with a bonus for those who learned!
 It proved highly effective generated sustained productivity improvements well in excess of 100%.
 His system also interconnected the reward paid to the supervisor with the rewards paid to the workers.
 The foreman received a bonus for each worker in his team that received a bonus, but the foreman’s bonus was doubled if all of the workers in his team achieved a bonus.
 This encouraged the foreman to work with and support the least effective members of ‘the team’ to bring everyone up to standard.